Characters: Umineko When They Cry 1986 Humans

 - Sanity Slippage: Poor woman seems to have somewhat lost track of reality after Kinzo's death.

 - Scarpia Ultimatum: A G-rated version: Kinzo forced Natsuhi into marrying Krauss as a reconciliation of her family's debts to him.

-- Sexless Marriage: For all her dedication to Krauss, she still seems to have this relationship with him since they sleep in separate rooms.
+- Sleeping Single: For all her dedication to Krauss, they sleep in separate rooms.

 - Stay in the Kitchen: Krauss repeatedly shuts Natsuhi up.
 Unfortunately this isn't to his benefit, since she basically runs the house and has much more common sense than he does (at least when she isn't letting her emotions get the better of her) while he squanders their money on poorly thought-out business ventures.